The next decade of brain science has the potential to reshape the human experience.

 Asilomar for the Brain and Mind

-In 2026, BrainMind will convene a sector-defining summit: "Asilomar for the Brain and Mind."
-This global, multi-sectoral meeting will focus on the research, development, distribution, and use of near-term innovations in brain science.
-Regulation will never keep pace with technological innovation.
-We need to build neuroethics into the culture.
-Influential leaders across brain science sectors must come together to adopt unified ethical principles and practical tools for responsible neuroinnovation.
+In 2026, BrainMind convened a sector-defining neuroscience summit: Asilomar for the Brain and Mind.
+This global, multi-sectoral gathering focused on the research, development, distribution, and use of near-term innovations in brain science.
+Regulation alone could not keep pace with the speed of technological innovation in neuroscience, making it essential to build neuroethics into the culture of the field itself.
+Influential leaders across brain science, neurotechnology, and adjacent sectors came together to adopt unified ethical principles and practical tools for responsible neuroinnovation, setting a new standard for how the neuroscience community approaches the challenges and opportunities ahead.

-BrainMind’s Neuroethics Gatherings
+Movement Towards Asilomar: Neuroethics Gatherings

 BENDING THE ARC OF NEUROINNOVATION (2026)

-The day featured hands-on neurotech demonstrations, startup lightning pitches, and thought-provoking breakout discussions with leading voices in neuroscience, technology, and breakout discussions lead by Asilomar for the Brain and Mind workshop leads.
-Designed to spark collaboration advance responsible innovation, and act as a pre-Asilomar feedback session for Asilomar working groups, the gathering explored how today’s breakthroughs could bend the arc of neuroinnovation toward a more conscious and impactful future.
+The day featured hands-on neurotech demonstrations, startup lightning pitches, and thought-provoking breakout discussions led by Asilomar for the Brain and Mind workshop leads.
+Designed to spark collaboration, advance responsible innovation, and act as a pre-Asilomar feedback session for Asilomar working groups, the gathering explored how today's breakthroughs could bend the arc of neuroinnovation toward a more conscious and impactful future.
+Participants left with actionable insights and strengthened connections across the neuroscience and neurotechnology ecosystem, reinforcing BrainMind's role as a convener of the communities driving the next generation of mind science forward.

 On June 20, 2025, BrainMind hosted an invitation-only Investor Roundtable at the Harvard Club of Boston to explore how ethical considerations can be more intentionally embedded into early-stage investment and governance decisions in neurotechnology.
 The gathering brought together a select group of values-aligned investors to examine real-world case studies, share insights, and co-develop practical tools for responsible innovation.